 Using a clean rag, remove all dirt and other foreign matter from the socket paying particular attention to the gasket groove.

-Making sure the gasket groove is clean; install the RieberLok gasket in the pipe’s gasket groove by forming a loop in the gasket and inserting it in the groove.
+Making sure the gasket groove is clean; install the RieberLok®gasket in the pipe’s gasket groove by forming a loop in the gasket and inserting it in the groove.
 Larger gaskets may require two loops.
 Gasket orientation is critical to performance.
-Install the gasket with the face marked “INSTALL THIS FACE OUT” looking out of the bell and facing the installer.
+Install the gasket with the painted face marked “INSTALL THIS FACE OUT” pointing out of the bell and facing the installer.
 After the gasket is expanded and seated in the groove, wiggle the gasket to make sure it is fully seated.
 The gasket must be installed in a clean and dry bell socket, use no lubricant.

 Apply Assembly (Joint) Lubricant

-Apply a light coating of assembly lubricant to the first few inches of the spigot end of the pipe.
-Pay particular attention to the pipe bevel area.
-Apply a light coating of assembly lubricant to the inside surface of the RieberLok Gasket.
+Apply a light coating of assembly lubricant to the first few inches of the spigot end of the pipe including the beveled area.
+Apply a light coating of assembly lubricant to the inside surface of the RieberLok®Gasket.
 Exercise caution as the segment teeth are sharp and may pose a hazard.

 Assemble the Joint